Chelsea Gray: Las Vegas Aces (2021–present)

-Overseas career
+Overseas

-Prior to her first WNBA season, Gray played in Israel for Hapoel Rishon Le-Zion in the 2014–15 off-season.
+Before her first WNBA season, Gray played in Israeli League for Hapoel Rishon Le-Zion in the 2014–15 off-season.
 In the 2015–16 off-season, Gray played in Spain for Uni Girona CB for the first portion of the off-season and spent the second portion of the off-season playing in Turkey for Abdullah Gul University.
 In June 2016, Gray re-signed with Abdullah Gul University for the 2016–17 off-season.
 In July 2017, Gray signed with Botaş SK for the 2017–18 off-season.
 In July 2020, Gray signed with Fenerbahçe of the Turkish league.

+Unrivaled

+On July 11, 2024, it was announced that Gray would appear and play in the inaugural season of Unrivaled, a new women's 3-on-3 basketball league founded by Napheesa Collier and Breanna Stewart.
+She captained Rose BC, the winners of the first ever Unrivaled Championship, in which she was awarded the Finals MVP Trophy.

+National team career

+2020 Summer Olympics

+In late March 2020, the International Olympic Committee (IOC) and the Tokyo Metropolitan Government postponed the 2020 Summer Olympics until the summer of 2021 due to the COVID-19 pandemic.
+In June 2021, Gray was named to the 12-player roster for Team USA for the 2020 summer Olympics.
+She and Team USA went on to win the gold medal in the tournament, defeating Japan 90–75 in the final.

+2024 Summer Olympics

+In June 2024, Gray was again named to the US women's Olympic team to compete at the 2024 Summer Olympics in France, alongside fellow Aces teammates, Kelsey Plum, A'ja Wilson, and Jackie Young.
+Gray and the United States defeated France 67–66 in the final, earning Gray her second consecutive gold medal and the United States' eighth consecutive gold medal.